-Here is our ranking of the best IPAs of 2020, a list we will continue updating throughout the year.
+Here is our ranking of the best IPAs of 2020.

 There’s a downside to being the brewer responsible for one of the most beloved IPAs in the country: high expectations.
 So, it was with much surprise and delight that Tucker Anders declared that Lawson's Finest Liquids’ newest IPA offering—a lower ABV version of its predecessor—”Little Sip does more than live up to the Sip of Sunshine name, it shows the Vermont brewer deserves every bit of the acclaim it has earned.”

 Yes, this is a dry-hopped, milkshake sour IPA with pureed blueberry, maple syrup, graham cracker, cinnamon, vanilla, and milk sugar.
 As Tucker Anders notes, "It makes zero sense, but it works almost perfectly."

 Tree House Brewing Company knows how to make an IPA.
 Its Julius is one of the few beers to earn a perfect score by our reviewers, and while Juice Machine isn’t quite perfect, it’s damn close.
 “As they say on the internet, ‘the hype is real’ when it comes to Juice Machine,” Jay C. Williams says.
 “With its unabashed fruitiness and delicate mouthfeel, it’s easy to see why this semi-elusive DIPA is highly coveted.”